narula/narula.github.io/_posts/2026-09-07-liquid-hack.md

 **Cryptographic privacy (without guardrails?) might be too scary.**
 This makes me sad, because I care deeply about building cryptographically privacy-preserving financial systems.
 But it might just be too risky.
-At the very least, We need a lot of guardrails around them, like speed bumps on withdrawals and many defense-in-depth checks.
+At the very least, we need a lot of guardrails around them, like speed bumps on withdrawals and many defense-in-depth checks.
 It's unfortunate that didn't happen here.